 - Proof of English language proficiency, if applicable.
 TOEFL 100 (writing 26, speaking 26), IELTS 7.5 (writing 7.0, speaking 7.0)

-- The School of Public Health and Health Systems does not consider international applications whose English language proficiency scores fall below the minimum requirements
+- The School of Public Health Sciences does not consider international applications whose English language proficiency scores fall below the minimum requirements

 Approximate tuition, fees, and living costs